donia-lab/MetaBGC/README.md

 	```

 ### Running MetaBGC-Cluster to generate BGCs bins
-1. Abundance profiles from the MetaBGC-Quantify module are clustered using DBSCAN clustering method with Pearson correlation distance metric and the following parameters: `eps .2 min_samples 1`
+1. To generate BGC bins, users will use the abundance profile file **(abundance_table.txt)** produced from the MetaBGC-Quantify module as input for [MetaBGC-Cluster.py](https://github.com/donia-lab/MetaBGC-TIIPKS/blob/master/MetaBGC-Cluster/MetaBGC-Cluster.py) with the following suggested parameters: `eps .2 min_samples 1`

-2. Each bin from DBSCAN must contain at least 50 reads or more to count as a cluster to examine.
+2. We suggest for synthetic dataset to examine bins that contain at least 50 reads or more and at least 10 reads for metagenomic data.

+**Please be aware these are suggested parameters and may have to be tuned depending on the metagenomic dataset(s).**

 ## License